Rivers and the Floodplain

 In particular, the river environment within the RiverConnect area is seen as unique in terms of its natural state.
 As the longest river in Victoria, Kaiela (the Goulburn River) is one of 18 declared as a heritage river under the Heritage River Act in 1992.
 This declaration aims to protect its significant values for conservation, recreation, scenic and cultural heritage.

-Within the region there are a number of natural and constructed wetlands that provide habitat for wildlife including many migratory bird species that pass through our region.
-In addition to the habitat they provide, our wetlands play an important role in flood mitigation, absorb pollutants and improve water quality.
+Within the region there are a number of wetlands that provide habitat for wildlife including turtles, rakali, platypus and many migratory bird species that pass through our region.
+Our wetlands play an important role in flood mitigation, absorb pollutants and improve water quality.

 Flood Information